SimonAlling/userscript-proxy/README.md

     curl --proxy 192.168.1.67:8080 http://example.com
     ```

-1. Your mobile device needs to be on the same LAN as your proxy.
-    This usually means they should be connected to the same router, so make sure your mobile device is connected to your Wi-Fi.
+1. Your mobile device needs to be on the same LAN as your proxy, so make sure it's connected to your Wi-Fi.

 1. On your mobile device, go to the settings for the currently active Wi-Fi connection.
     Find the proxy settings, select **Manual proxy** or similar, and set `192.168.1.67` with port `8080`.